kianamcc/portal-template/README.md

 ## What is the Synapse Portal Template?

 This template provides a foundation for building your own Synapse-integrated portal.
-It streamlines the process, enabling you to create a portal tailored to your community’s needs while leveraging Synapse's powerful infrastructure.
+It streamlines the process, enabling you to create a portal tailored to your community’s needs while utilizing Synapse's powerful infrastructure.
 Visit https://www.synapse.org to learn more about Synapse.

 ## Getting Started